UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Symbol

-Fig. 1.
+Fig. 2.
 This is the chip 74HCT153 that is taken as a reference and the symbol of the Dual_MUX_4.
-The symbol includes the port pins of the microcontroller where the input and output signals are connected.
+The symbol includes the microcontroller's port pin assignment where the input and output signals are connected.
+This assignment is arbitrary, laboratory groups can be assigned different pin sets.

-Let us use the target μC chip: PIC18F4520 in Fig. 3.
+Let us use the target mC chip: PIC18F46K22 in Fig. 3.
 Target chip can be any other microcontroller or Arduino (ATmega328P).
 Our aim is to practise with digital inputs and outputs.
+Thus, several pin options will be proposed for reading inputs and writing outputs.

 3.4.2.1.
 Hardware schematic

-Hardware circuits and port connections in Fig. 4.
+Hardware circuits and port connections are represented in Fig. 4.
 Here the signals are connected to different ports in order to practise reading (polling) and writing digital pins using bitwise logic operations.
+Digital inputs are generated using switches or push-buttons.
+Connecting LED at the output is the simplest way to visualise the circuit's truth table.

 3.4.2.2.
 Software organisation: setup, main loop